awsdocs/AWS-Kinesis-Video-Documentation/doc_source/producer-sdk-cpp.md

 This layer exposes a set of callback interfaces, which enable it to talk to the application layer\.
 These callback interfaces include the following:

-+ Service callbacks interface \(`CallbackProvider`\): The library invokes events obtained through this interface when it creates a stream, obtains a stream description, deletes a stream, etc\.
++ Service callbacks interface \(`CallbackProvider`\): The library invokes events obtained through this interface when it creates a stream, obtains a stream description, deletes a stream, and so on\.

 + Client\-ready state or low storage events interface \(`ClientCallbackProvider`\): The library invokes events on this interface when the client is ready, or when it detects that it might run out of available storage or memory\.